All Episodes

 How many names of the victims do you know?

-Or in Libya, or in Syria.
+Or in Libya or in Syria?

 I mean, one of the things that caused so much sympathy for what was happening in Syria was the photograph that captured the small Syrian baby washed up on a shore, highlighting the horrors of the migrant crisis.

-And the same with the Vietnam War.
+And the same in the Vietnam War.

-Obviously, there was no internet then, there wasn't the prevalence of cell phones, But photos of certain massacres became iconic, became very important in the public imagination to understand the horrors of the Vietnam War.
+There wasn't the prevalence of cell phones, but photos of certain massacres became iconic, became very important in the public imagination to understand the horrors of the Vietnam War.

 These images are very important.